python/cpython/Doc/library/dis.rst

    .. versionadded:: 3.7

-.. opcode:: MAKE_FUNCTION (argc)
+.. opcode:: MAKE_FUNCTION (flags)

    Pushes a new function object on the stack.
-From bottom to top, the consumed stack must consist of values if the argument carries a specified flag value
+From bottom to top, the consumed stack must consist of values if *flags* carries a specified flag value

    * ``0x01`` a tuple of default values for positional-only and positional-or-keyword parameters in positional order